infosecn1nja/Red-Teaming-Toolkit/README.md

 * **EggShell** is a post exploitation surveillance tool written in Python.
 It gives you a command line session with extra functionality between you and a target machine. https://github.com/neoneggplant/EggShell

 ### Staging
+* **Vegile** This tool will set up your backdoor/rootkits when backdoor is already setup it will be hidden, unlimited.
+Even when it is killed, it will re-run again.
+There will always be a procces which will run another process, so we can assume that this procces is unstopable like a Ghost in The Shell. https://github.com/Screetsec/Vegile
 * **Rapid Attack Infrastructure (RAI)** Red Team Infrastructure...
 Quick...
 Fast...
 Simplified <br/> One of the most tedious phases of a Red Team Operation is usually the infrastructure setup.
 This usually entails <br/>a teamserver or controller, domains, redirectors, and a Phishing server. https://github.com/obscuritylabs/RAI
 * **Red Baron** is a set of modules and custom/third-party providers for Terraform which tries to automate creating resilient, disposable, secure and agile infrastructure for Red Teams. https://github.com/byt3bl33d3r/Red-Baron
 * **EvilURL** generate unicode evil domains for IDN Homograph Attack and detect them. https://github.com/UndeadSec/EvilURL